Cutting Planarians: Planar Emulators for String Graphs: Technical Overview

-\paragraph{Region intersection graphs and clusters.} Rather than working directly with string graphs drawn in $\R^2$, we work with region intersection graph on planar graphs, as defined by Lee~\cite{lee2017separators}.
-Let \EMPH{$G$} be an arbitrary planar graph, which we call the \EMPH{base graph}; for the rest of this section we let $G$ be fixed.
-A \EMPH{region} is a connected subset of vertices in $G$; these are the analog of strings from a string graph.
+Rather than working directly with string graphs drawn in $\R^2$, we work with region intersection graph on planar graphs, as defined by Lee~\cite{lee2017separators}.
+Let \EMPH{$G$} be an arbitrary planar graph, which we call the \EMPH{base graph}.
+A \EMPH{region} is a connected subset of vertices in $G$; these are the analog of strings.
 Let \EMPH{$\cR$} be a set of regions on $G$.
-The \EMPH{region intersection graph $G_{\cR}$} is the graph with vertex set $\cR$, and an edge is added between every two regions $R_1$ and $R_2$ that share at least one vertex in $G$.
-Clearly every string graph is a region intersection graph on a planar graph, and vice versa.
+The \EMPH{region intersection graph} of $\cR$ is the graph with vertex set $\cR$, and an edge is added between every two regions $R_1$ and $R_2$ that share at least one vertex in $G$ (that is, there exists vertices $v_1 \in R_1$ and $v_2 \in R_2$ with $v_1 = v_2$).
+Clearly every string graph is a region intersection graph on a planar graph, and vice versa \cite[Lemma 1.4]{lee2017separators}.
+For technical reasons, described below, we actually will work with something we call the \EMPH{region contact graph}, denoted \EMPH{$G_\cR$}: this is the graph with vertex set $\cR$, where there is an edge is added regions $R_1$ and $R_2$ if and only if there are vertices $v_1 \in R_1$ and $v_2 \in R_2$ such that either $v_1 = v_2$ or \ul{$v_1$ is adjacent to $v_2$ in $G$}.
+It is not to hard to see that every string graph is a region contact graph on a planar graph, and vice versa; see \Cref{clm:string-to-contact} for the proof of the forward direction.
+A \EMPH{cluster} of a graph $G$ is a set of vertices $C \subseteq V(G)$ such that $G[C]$ is connected. \begin{lemma} There are absolute constants $\alpha_{\rm diam} = 126$ and $\alpha_{\rm hop} = 753$ such that the following holds.
+For any planar (base) graph $G$ and any set of regions $\cR$ on $G$, there is a partition of $V(G)$ into disjoint clusters $\cC = \{C_1, C_2, \dots, C_k\}$ such that \begin{enumerate} \item \textnormal{[Diameter.]} For every cluster $C\in \cC$, for every pair of regions $R_1, R_2 \in \cR$ that intersects $C$, we have $\dist_{G_\cR}(R_1, R_2) \le \alpha_{\rm diam}$. \item \textnormal{[Scattering.]} For every region $R \in \cR$ and every two vertices $v_1, v_2 \in R$, there is a path in $G$ between $v_1$ and $v_2$ that intersects at most $\alpha_{\rm hop}$ clusters. \end{enumerate} \end{lemma} Notice the minor but crucial change in the [scattering] condition, compared to our goal stated earlier in the technical overview: instead of asking each string/region $R$ to intersect only $O(1)$ many clusters, we instead guarantee the existence of \emph{some path} between every pair of vertices in $R$ that intersects $O(1)$ many clusters.
+(This change is similar to the difference between shortcut partition and scattering partition.)
+Equipped with \Cref{lem:good-clustering}, we can prove \Cref{thm:main} by constructing an emulator $H$ as~follows.